 Many of you guys want to build a PC, but you don’t know where to get started, which parts to use, and your budget is very low.
-So, if you are stuck with 20,000 INR and want to build a gaming PC which gives decent performance, then I got you covered.
+So, if you are stuck with 20,000 INR and want to build a gaming PC that gives decent performance, then I got you covered.

-So, we are going to build a PC which can give you 50+ FPS in 720p and 30+ FPS in 1080p in Modern AAA game titles.
+So, we are going to build a PC that can give you 50+ FPS in 720p and 30+ FPS in 1080p in Modern AAA game titles.
 Yes, this PC can do decent gaming, and I personally own the same build.

 Also, we are not using a graphics card so you can add a graphics card later and easily play any modern AAA at 60 FPS.

 But wait, how can you play games without a graphics card?
 The answer is APU, let’s check what an APU exactly is.